 A CR structure $T^{1,0}M$ is said to be \emph{strictly pseudoconvex} if there exists a nowhere-vanishing real one-form $\theta$ on $M$ such that $\theta$ annihilates $T^{1,0}M$ and

 We call such a one-form a \emph{contact form}.
 The triple $(M, T^{1,0}M, \theta)$ is called a \emph{pseudo-Hermitian manifold}.
-Denote by $T$ the \emph{Reeb vector field} with respect to $\theta$; that is, the unique vector field satisfying
+Let $T$ denote the \emph{Reeb vector field} with respect to $\theta$; that is, the unique vector field satisfying

 Let $(\tensor{Z}{_{\alpha}})$ be a local frame of $T^{1,0}M$, and set $\tensor{Z}{_{\ovxa}} = \overline{\tensor{Z}{_{\alpha}}}$.
 Then $(T, \tensor{Z}{_{\alpha}}, \tensor{Z}{_{\ovxa}})$ gives a local frame of $TM \otimes \mathbb{C}$, called an \emph{admissible frame}.
 Its dual frame $(\theta, \tensor{\theta}{^{\alpha}}, \tensor{\theta}{^{\ovxa}})$ is called an \emph{admissible coframe}.
 The two-form $d \theta$ is written as